miroapp/app-examples/examples/github-appcards/README.md

 <b>Make sure your URLs have https:// at the beginning, otherwise the OAuth flow will not work.</b>
 Also make sure that your MIRO_REDIRECT_URI ends in `.netlify/functions/authorize`.

+8. Lastly, you will need to change the URL in the GitHub action to point to your own deployed serverless functions point your GitHub action for `issues` to point to your `issues` endpoint from your serverless functions.
+The same should be done for `project-cards`.
+   Go to [.github/workflows/issues.yml](.github/workflows/issues.yml) and change the URL on [line 11](.github/workflows/issues.yml#L11).
+   Go to [netlify/functions/project-cards.yml](netlify/functions/project-cards.yml) and change the URL [on line 13](.github/workflows/project-cards.yml#L13).

 # 🏃🏽‍♂️ Run the app <a name="run"></a>

 1. Go back to your app home page, and under the `Share app` section, click on `Copy` and paste the URL in your browser.
 Install the app on a dev team.